gfodor/kafka-altspacevr-talk/README.md

 ![Visit Button](http://i.imgur.com/yy2nedg.png)

+### Step 4: Wait!

+If you see a big "Enter" button, you are now ready to jump into the demo!

+Please wait until the talk gets to the "Demo" portion before continuing.

-### Step 4: Enter AltspaceVR
+### Step 5: Enter AltspaceVR

-This will launch you into AltspaceVR, now click Enter:
+Now click Enter:

 ![Enter VR](http://i.imgur.com/gh3i0Kj.png)

-### Step 5: Have fun!
+### Step 6: Have fun!

 While in AltspaceVR, just use pinch-to-zoom to move around.
 You can touch drag to look around or rotate your phone.